 Christopher Nolan is one of the highest-grossing directors in history.
-After a couple of short films in the 90s, he made his first feature in 1998, and his latest film Tenet is all set to release this year.
+After a couple of short films in the 90s, he made his first feature in 1998, and his latest film Tenet is all set to release on 4th December in India.
 With a total of 11 films over two decades, we have decided to rank all of them, from great to brilliant.

 Nolan seems to have only gotten better with each film, exploring all sorts of phenomena like memory, reality, sanity, fear, despair, dreams, time, gravity, romance, and even war.
 There are so many factors that make him the distinguished film-maker that he is.
 He sees every film he does as his last, leaving no room for compromises.
 This explains a lot, considering every film he makes is grand in so many ways.
 While he is constantly generating new ideas and coming up with new angles on certain subjects, Nolan said that when he actually settles on a feature in his mind, it will be the last one he ever does.
 He certainly knows how to make it count, every single time.